 1. Walk Across Széchenyi Chain Bridge

-Walk across the first stone bridge that connected Buda and Pest, Széchenyi Chain Bridge!
+We are starting the day by walking across the first stone bridge that connected Buda and Pest, Széchenyi Chain Bridge!
+There are now 11 bridges that connect the Buda and Pest side.

-This suspension bridge is a sight to behold, in my opinion it is the most beautiful bridge in Budapest, and one of the things you cannot miss!
+This suspension bridge is, in my opinion, the most beautiful bridge in Budapest, and one of the things you cannot miss during your 3 days in Budapest!
 Széchenyi Chain Bridge crosses the Danube River, and should only take about 15 minutes, but you will likely want to stop and take lots of photos!

 Strolling across Széchenyi Chain Bridge with a coffee in hand, along with views of Castle Hill and the great Danube is one of the more relaxing things to do in Budapest!